-The Blush is a blend of white Zinfandel grown in two vineyards: Adel’s Vineyard in Dry Creek Valley (farmed organically by Unturned Stone); and Castañon Vineyard in Redwood Valley (farmed organically by Jos Castañon).
+The Blush is made from Zinfandel that grown at Adel’s Vineyard outside of Healdsburg at the entrance to Dry Creek Valley.
+We took over the farming here in 2018 and do all the work by hand.
 The wine is whole-cluster pressed, fermented and aged in neutral puncheon and barrel, and gets a few gallons of red wine to enhance fruit character and to provide its Barbie-Pink color.

 Dry farmed in deep, red loam soils, Castañon Vineyard sits at 400 feet above the north shore of Lake Mendocino in the Redwood Valley AVA.
 José Castañon bought the ranch in 1993 and planted Zinfandel to accompany the original Carignan vines from the 1960’s.
 For The Rhythm Section, we ferment the Carignan whole-cluster with Zinfandel destemmed on top.
 Rich and fruity with a core of pleasing acidity, the wine is medium weight on the palate, a lovely deep garnet color and displays flavors of red plum, cranberries and earth.

 The Snake Oil Series are small-batch and one-off wines that allow us room to play and experiment while remaining true to what Mother Nature gives us.
 Each vintage presents new and exciting conundrums as to how to make delicious wine.
 Sometimes, we will taste a barrel in the winery that is so unique, we feel it should be bottled on its own.